 William Tyler: He's a pretty well known writer from Mississippi which is where all my family's from.
 He came out to Los Angeles to write a script for Robert Altman but he was a pretty bad alcoholic and being out here was a little big for him.
 You know, it's really easy to get lost, spiritually and everything else.

-He's almost like a Southern version of Kurt Vonnegut, a lot of surrealist humour and absurdism mixed in with a very Southern kind of realism about quirky characters and organic things.
+He's almost like a Southern version of Kurt Vonnegut, a lot of surrealist humor and absurdism mixed in with a very Southern kind of realism about quirky characters and organic things.
 I guess I can kind of identity with that because there's kind of a cosmic aspect to the way he wrote that didn't seem regionally specific to the South but he had a very strong identity of being a Southerner.
 I definitely carry a sense of being from the South wherever I end up.

 What does being from the South mean to you?